ARTAS Hair Transplants VS. Dr. Jones HOW ARTAS WORKS

 HOW ARTAS WORKS: THE MECHANICS

-The patient is positioned for the robot to punch out the grafts on a donor area of roughly 5 to 10cm at a time.
-During this time, the patient must remain absolutely still as the head is restrained by straps.
+The patient is positioned for the robot to punch out the grafts on a donor area of roughly 5 to 10 cm at a time.
+During this time, the patient must remain absolutely still, and the head is restrained by straps.
 After this, the surgeon removes each graft by hand with a pair of forceps.
-The patient is then repositioned for ARTAS to work on a new section of donor hair.
-This process continues until the extraction portion of surgery is complete.
-The implantation of grafts to the bald area is done using a traditional transplant approach.
+The patient is then repositioned for ARTAS to work on a new section of

 POTENTIAL PROS OF ARTAS